giantcheeseguy2/CP-blog/posts-md/contest-strategy.md

 ## General

 -   Focus at one problem at a time.
--   Make sure to leave at least 1 hour for each problem.
+-   Make sure to leave at least 30 minutes for thinking about each problem.
 -   Spend at least 10 mins on each problem coding brute force.

 ## Thinking